vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     this ability to recycle MBOs between requests or to implement flow control.

+For fire-and-forget requests, a well-behaved callee should release the MBO after it has read or processed the message by writing an empty reply message into the MBO and calling `zx_cmh_send_reply()` (or, equivalently, by closing the CMH handle).
+Unfortunately that has the problem of requiring an extra syscall invocation, so we might want to introduce a way of releasing the callee's MBO reference implicitly when the message is read.

+Note that a badly-behaved callee could hold into the MBO indefinitely, but that is not very different from behaving badly by never unqueuing requests.

 ## A note on terminology: "caller" and "callee"

 We are using the terms "caller" and "callee" to emphasise that these